A breakdown of late Self-Assessment fines and penalties

 Let's take a sample case of, lets call him Mike the Disorganised.
-He knows he has to make a self assessment return, and intends to get around to it one of these days.
+He knows he has to make a self-assessment return for 2018/19, and intends to get around to it one of these days.
 The fact he only owes about a hundred quid or so in tax means its nothing to worry about anyway!
 So Mike forget's/ loses forms/goes away for awhile/ sleeps a lot as its cold/ breaks up with girlfriend and sleeps a lot again, etc, for a year.
-How much will that £100 pounds in unpaid taxes cost him when he makes his 2014/15 Self Assessment return over a year late?
+How much will that £100 pounds in unpaid taxes cost him when he makes his 2018/19 Self-Assessment return over a year late on November 1st 2020?

 Poor Mike the Disorganised will be paying a heavy price for being late with that return.
-It will have cost him £1,719 instead of £100.
-Even if he had only managed to put the return in and not paid the taxes Mike would have been saving himself a substantial sum of money.
-In cases where the tax owing is nominal, it will be the fines for late return that are the issue as they are quite severe, up to £1,600 in the first year.
+It will cost him £1,412 instead of £100.
+Even if he had only managed to put the return in and not paid the taxes Mike would save himself a substantial sum of money.
+In cases where the tax owing is nominal, it will be the fines for late return that are the issue as they are quite severe, up to £1,300 in the first year.

 It should also be noted that if you make a return which is incorrect, and HMRC feel that you were either careless, or misleading them on the amount of tax you owe, they can charge a further 30% to 70% of the tax owing.
 In cases of deliberately concealing and misleading them they can charge 100% on top of the tax owed.